xadim/Bootstrap-based-wordpress-theme/README.md

 # Bootstrap-based-wordpress-theme
 Ground zero of Twitter bootstrap for wordpress theme

-This an introduction for building from scratch a wordpress theme with Twitter Bootstrao 3.
+This is an introduction for building from scratch a wordpress theme with Twitter Bootstrap 3.

-Coming soon Ground zero wordpress building modules and Drupal foundation.
+Coming soon is a Ground zero of a wordpress building modules and Drupal foundation.